jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 Note: Due to a [bug](https://github.com/containous/traefik/issues/5559) in Traefik, you cannot dynamically route to containers when network_mode=host, so we have created a static route to the docker host (172.17.0.1:8096) in `traefik.toml`.
 Using host networking (or macvlan) is required to use DLNA or an HdHomeRun as it supports multicast networking.

-Go to jellyfin.domain.tld (in this case), and your jellyfin is UP with HTTPS (AES 256).
+Go to jellyfin.example.com (in this case), and your jellyfin is UP with HTTPS (AES 256).

 ## LetsEncrypt with Certbot